jvde-github/AIS-catcher/README.md

 A Windows binary version of v0.23 is available for [download](https://drive.google.com/file/d/1BV7X1ewftdYWh5WqGVfTCaw-LHjhRkqy/view?usp=sharing) or get in contact with [me](mailto:jvde.github@gmail.com).
 Note that you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
 After that, simply unpack the ZIP file in one directory and start the executable.

+Release version **0.25**: inclusion of preliminary support for SDRPLAY RSP1A.
 Release version **0.24**: inclusion of advanced gain support for Airspy HF+.

-Release version **0.22**: Support for 6MHz sampling rate

-Release version **0.21**: inclusion of advanced gain and bias tee support for Airspy and RTLSDR.

 ## Purpose